b3-exmo/b3-exmo.github.io/docs/Tithing/SEC/SEC.md

 &nbsp;

 At the bottom of the SEC's PR statement is a link to the cease-and-desist order.
-I'll examine that in [[SEC Order|another page]], this one is meant to just be an overview and compare the two PR statements.
+I'll examine that in [[SEC Order|another page]], this one is meant to just be an overview and comparison of the two PR statements.

 &nbsp;